-Instead of chemical-laden fragrances, Dr. Bronner’s baby-mild soap uses olive oil, perfect for those of us exposed to sun, wind and water all day everyday.
+Instead of chemical-laden fragrances, Dr. Bronner’s baby unscented soap uses olive oil, perfect for those of us exposed to sun, wind and water all day everyday.
 Dr. Bronner’s is known for being the “swiss-army knife” of soaps so use this vegetable-based, organic product for anything; shampoo, toothpaste, dish soap… you name it!

 2) Wilderness Wash – Sea to Summit

 This super-concentrated wash goes a long way with just a few drops at a time.
 It also comes in a super durable container that will survive life in an ammo can for weeks without spilling.